 - Lowering the 50 percent bond financing threshold test to 25 percent for 7 years (2022 to 2028), for buildings placed in service in taxable years after December 31, 2021

-- Increasing the annual Housing Credit allocation by 60 percent, with a 4-year phase-in, followed by an additional 3 years of inflation adjustment
+- Increasing the annual Housing Credit allocation by 12.5 percent per year for 4 years plus annual inflation adjustments, followed by an additional 3 years of inflation adjustment

 - 2022 to 2025 Phase-In: The allocation increase, which is inclusive of the 12.5 percent temporary allocation increase that is currently set to expire at the end of this year, would be phased in over four years (from 2022 to 2025) with inflation adjustments.